ip69719/ci-portfolio-four/README.md

 ### Admin panel

-The admin can access the admin panel by logging in with the superuser details.
-The admin will be able to get an overview of all the appointments and alter any of the information.
+By logging in with the superuser details, the admin can access the admin panel and get an overview of all the appointments.
+The admin can also alter any of the information.”

 ![](https://github.com/ip69719/ci-portfolio-four/blob/main/django_eleganza/assets/documents/images/features/admin.png)